Liquid BGT (LBGT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Liquid BGT Historical Price

-According to the latest data gathered on Liquid BGT live price page, the current price of Liquid BGT is 4.54USD.
-The circulating supply of Liquid BGT(LBGT) is 1.65M LBGT , giving it a market capitalization of $7.54M.
+According to the latest data gathered on Liquid BGT live price page, the current price of Liquid BGT is 4.35USD.
+The circulating supply of Liquid BGT(LBGT) is 1.74M LBGT , giving it a market capitalization of $7.59M.

 The Liquid BGT Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LBGT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.